Bibliography for Tracing French Noble Families

 Gadoury, Lorraine.
 La Noblesse de Nouvelle-France: families et alliances.
 Ville La Salle, QC: Éditions Hurtubise HMH ltée., 1991.

 This book is a historical demographic study of French nobles in Canada.
-The extensive lists and bibliographies (pp. 161-208) she offers are the best places to start to see if you have a French Canadian ancestor who was noble and to check if there is anything published on the family.
+She offers extensive lists and bibliographies (pp. 161-208) for anything published on the these noble families.
 Be warned that she only covers people living as nobles in New France and not those who might have noble ancestry back in France.
 For example, she does not list Catherine Baillon, Anne Couvent, or Jeanne Le Marchand.

 Gagné, Roland-Yves, "Les origines des familles Le Neuf et Le Gardeur," Mémoires de la Société généalogique canadienne-française: